Last Updated on October 1, 2021 by Jeremy

 The reason for this is that prior to 2021, the annual festival was brief- just a day or so (the rest of the season the farm would be closed to the public).
 As such, it shouldn't be a surprise that we simply missed it by either being out of town or not being on top of tracking when that exact date would be.

 But starting in 2021, the festival changed.
-Instead of being just a single day, it runs for a full week thanks to its incredible popularity (in 2021 the festival runs from 17th-25th).
+Instead of being just a single day, it runs for a full week thanks to its incredible popularity (in 2021 the festival runs from July 17th-25th and a second bloom in October from the 2nd-11th).
 Since I had this one on my calendar for a full year to ensure I didn't miss it when it came back, we made sure to go on the very first day and were very glad we did.

 In this one, we wanted to share a bit more about what you can expect when visiting the Schwirian Farm Sunflower Festival!